On the formal affine Hecke algebra: formal affine Demazure algebras and formal affine Hecke algebras of normal formal group laws

 \section{formal affine Demazure algebras and formal affine Hecke algebras of normal formal group laws}

-In the present section, we apply the normalization of FGL to simplify the notations of formal affine Demazure algebras $\DF$ and formal affine Hecke algebras $\HF$.
-We assume that $\kappa^F\neq 0$ and $a$ is invertible in $R$.
-Recall that $h(x)=\frac{\imath_F x+x}{x}$ and $f$ is its composition inverse.
+In the present section, we apply the normalization of FGL to simplify the notations of the formal affine Demazure algebra $\DF$ and the formal affine Hecke algebra $\HF$.
+We assume that $a$ is invertible in $R$.
+Recall that $h(x)=\tfrac{\imath_F x+x}{\imath_Fx}$ and $f$ is its composition inverse.